akun1/MixDrink/MixDrinkServer/Aggregator/recipe-scrapers/README.md

 ## Running Our Scraper and/or Crawler

 The program is setup to run the scraper on the urls in the cocktailsurls.txt file.
-If you want to recollect urls from allrecipes, essentially running the crawler,
+If you want to recollect urls from allrecipes, essentially rerunning the crawler,
 in scrapeall.py uncomment the following line:

 #scrapercl.geturls('https://www.allrecipes.com/recipes/133/drinks/cocktails/',0)